r4victor/tenthousandmeters/content/blog/python_bts_05.md

 ...
 ```

 None of the opcodes are `LOAD_NAME`.
 The compiler produces the `LOAD_GLOBAL` opcode to load the value of `x`, the `LOAD_FAST` opcode to load the value of `y` and the `LOAD_DEREF` opcode to load the value of `z`.
+To see why the compiler produces different opcodes, we need to discuss two important concepts: namespaces and scopes.

 In general, which opcode the compiler produces for a variable depends on the scope of that variable.
 This is done so that the VM can store and load values of variables with different scopes differently.
 CPython uses four pairs of load/store opcodes in total and one more load opcode for the very special case:

 * It uses the `LOAD_FAST` and `STORE_FAST` opcodes for the variables local to a function.
-They are called `*_FAST`, because the VM uses an array to implement name-value mapping for such variables, which works faster than a dictionary.
+They are called `*_FAST`, because the VM uses an array to implement the name-value mapping for such variables, which works faster than a dictionary.
 * It uses the `LOAD_GLOBAL` and `STORE_GLOBAL` opcodes for the variables global to a function.
 * It uses the `LOAD_DEREF` and `STORE_DEREF` opcodes for the variables bound in a function and used by the nested function.
 These opcodes are used to implement [closures](https://en.wikipedia.org/wiki/Closure_(computer_programming)).
 * It uses the `LOAD_NAME` and `STORE_NAME` opcodes for other variables.
 These effectively are the variables of a module or a class definition.